 Dealing with guilt after the loss of a dog isn’t just about grieving; it’s about cherishing the best parts of your life with your dog.
 If you feel like you’ll never be happy again, read How to Recover From Loss and Survive Grief.

-And, please do read through the comments below.
+And, read through the comments below.
 You’ll see that you’re not alone.
 No matter what caused a dog’s death, we always feel guilty after.
 We always feel like we could have and should have done more.
 But we need to accept our loss, and let our dogs to rest in peace.